pravega/pravega-samples/flink-examples/README.md

 ## Word Count Sample

-This example demonstrates how to use the Pravega Flink Connectors to write data collected from an external network stream into a Pravega stream and read the data from the Pravega stream.
+This example demonstrates how to use the Pravega Flink Connectors to write data collected from an external network stream into a Pravega `Stream` and read the data from the Pravega `Stream`.
-See [Flink Word Count Sample](doc/flink-wordcount/README.md) for execution instructions.
+_See [wordcount](doc/flink-wordcount/README.md) for more information and execution instructions_.

 ---

 # Scenario Examples Catalog

 ## Turbine Heat Processor
-A Flink streaming application for processing temperature data from a Pravega stream.
+A Flink streaming application for processing temperature data from a Pravega `Stream`.
-Complements the Turbine Heat Sensor app (external).
+Complements the Turbine Heat Sensor app ([`turbineheatsensor`](https://github.com/pravega/pravega-samples/tree/master/standalone-examples/src/main/java/io/pravega/example/turbineheatsensor)).
 The application computes a daily summary of the temperature range observed on that day by each sensor.

 Automatically creates a scope (default: `examples`) and stream (default: `turbineHeatTest`) as necessary.

 ### Execution
 Run the sample from the command-line: